Ayms/bitcoin-transactions/README.md

 `node tx.js BTG send e1476d4474780000000000000000000003010000d42bb13a020000000106e26486719d6e490862b121f182ad2b1513bc2838dd17067966596e210ba8d51f0000006a473044022039e2eee9a14fd18665eceeaac8af87888704ef2bfa14afe850b850e6fc7fdea702201d3c4340cc6998738295176320dc2597b3b6fcb93abc01add17b57b9ea70f0754121039f1e160a02079a6d6b7be0334cc4d76a125cd13a6f8d7131b11c263bc20bf918ffffffff0320a10700000000001976a914177b585b5401ad21b60b78b1b3c91996f250296d88ac47750700000000001976a91461975b3a4b9d5059e3db3e301e394d6d13275b3688ac34210000000000001976a9145b79a9d29a34f2f284ecdd33009ffa5e0252b68988ac00000000`

-Some addresses of nodes are hard coded, they don't belong to us and we can't say how long they will work, so if you want to use a specific node, do ``node tx.js BTG send <tx> A.B.C.D`` where A.B.C.D is the IP address of the node
+Some addresses of nodes are hard coded, they don't belong to us and we can't say how long they will work, so if you want to use a specific node, do ``node tx.js BTG send <tx> A.B.C.D`` where A.B.C.D is the IP address of the node (please see the recommended full nodes [above](https://github.com/Ayms/bitcoin-transactions#supported-coins))

 Before sending your transaction it's a good idea too to check the network by doing ``node tx.js BTG testconnect`` or ``node tx.js BTG testconnect A.B.C.D``

 A more easy way if available for your network is to copy and paste the ``body of the transaction`` (and not the ``complete transaction``) to a blockchain explorer that will broadcast it, there are no risks of doing this except that you don't know if the explorer will do its job, the explorer can't modify the transaction

-## Claiming your coins (BCH,BTG,BCD) - Addresses and getting 'free' coins
+## Claiming your coins (BCH,BTG,BCD,SBTC) - Addresses and getting 'free' coins

 The addresses between the different networks are the same, it always ends up with the hash of your public key and is encoded in a specficic way for each network, but they still are the same

 There are some tools existing to convert addresses, you might consider using the very excellent [Ayms/bitcoin-wallets](https://github.com/Ayms/bitcoin-wallets) module to create your wallet and/or convert addresses

 This module is not intended to push you to get your 'free' coins from bitcoin core